martindrlik/showdup/README.md

 ## Usage

-Run the `showdup` binary to show file duplicity of the current directory:
+Run the `showdup` binary to show file duplication of the current directory:

 	$ $GOPATH/bin/showdup